 New York Minimum Wage Laws

-In New York, the minimum wage rates vary, depending on where you do business.
-As of 12/31/2016, the minimum wages are:
+In New York State, the minimum wage rates vary, depending on where you do business.
+On and after December 31, 2018, the minimum wages in New York State are:

 - New York City:

-- $10.50 per hour for organizations with 10 or fewer employees, and
+- $13.50 per hour for organizations with 10 or fewer employees

 - If you do business with NYC, you may have to comply with the City’s Living Wage Law, which imposes an even higher minimum wage.

-In NYC, Nassau, Suffolk, and Westchester counties, the minimum wage will incrementally increase to $15.00 per hour over the next few years.
+With respect to employers with 10 or fewer employees in New York City, and with respect to employers (regardless of the number of employees they employ) in Nassau, Suffolk, and Westchester Counties, the minimum wage will incrementally increase to $15.00 per hour over the next few years.
 Different (and complicated rules) apply to tip credit and restaurant workers.

 Additionally, New York law imposes strict limitations on the type of payroll deductions an employer may make.
 You typically can only deduct for: